apache/logging-log4cxx/src/site/markdown/concepts.md

 This leads to very awkward code to read and write, especially as iostreams don't support positional arguments at all.

-In order to get around this, one popular library(that has been standardized as part of C++20) is [{fmt}](https://fmt.dev/latest/index.html).
-Supporting positional arguments and printf-like formatting, it makes for much clearer code like the following:
+In order to get around this, Log4cxx provides a family of macros that support positional arguments and printf-like formatting, which makes for much clearer (and more efficient) code like the following:

 ~~~{.cpp}
 LOG4CXX_INFO_FMT( rootLogger, "Numbers can be formatted with a format string {:.1f} and as hex: {:x}", 22.456, 123 );
 ~~~

+The `LOG4CXX_[level]_FMT` macros use the [{fmt}](https://fmt.dev/latest/index.html) library by default.
 Note that Log4cxx does not include a copy of {fmt}, so you must include the correct headers and linker flags in order to use the `LOG4CXX_[level]_FMT` family of macros.
+Provide `LOG4CXX_FORMAT_NS=std` to the preprocessor to have the `LOG4CXX_[level]_FMT` macros use the standard library version of [format](https://en.cppreference.com/w/cpp/utility/format/format).

 As with the standard logger macros, these macros will also be compiled out if the `LOG4CXX_THRESHOLD` macro is set to a level that will compile out